chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

     weight = 10
 +++

-IAM v2 allows direct management of policy members from Chef Automate in the browser.
+Chef Automate's Identity and Access Managment (IAM) allows direct management of policy members from Chef Automate in the browser.
-Also, IAM v2 supports projects, which allow for filtering and segregation of your data amongst your user base.
+IAM supports the projects feature, which allow for filtering and segregation of your data amongst your user base.
-IAM v2 policies allow multiple permissions, distinguish policy membership from policy definition for fine-grained control, and include roles for role-based access control.
+IAM policies allow you to use multiple permissions, distinguish policy membership from policy definition for fine-grained control, and include roles for role-based access control.

 The *policy* exists at the heart of Chef Automate's IAM system.
 A policy defines permissions for who may perform what action on which resource and scopes these permissions by project.